Barbanio/Publications/Multiculturalism in technology.md

 Internet into a "temporarily autonomous zone".
 A new space was thus constituted where identities could be expressed and constructed in a freer way.

 This same idea can be extrapolated to the new workspaces within technology.
 Now the workshop is on the network and is interconnected with colleagues who live in any corner of the world.
 This situation leads us to remote and teamwork, but also multiculturalism and all the positive aspects of this concept, creating diverse and heterogeneous teams where nationalities, ethnicities, and backgrounds are mixed.

-In this apparently idyllic world of the liberation of identities and construction of new spaces to inhabit, the shadows of the physical world, with a dense and unequal past, creep in.
+In this apparently idyllic world of the liberation of identities and construction of new spaces toinhabit, the shadows of the physical world, with a dense and unequal past, creep in.

 **Opening doors (for whom?
 For all?)**

-AsyncAPI is an initiative sustained and driven by its community.
+AsyncAPI is an open source initiative sustained and driven by its community.
 It is a free project whose objective is to be made up by all the people who want to be part of it.
 It follows the basic idea of being created by everyone for everyone.

-Being part of the initiative is pretty simple: just joining the Slack channel and making the contributions you want through GitHub.
+Being part of the initiative is pretty simple: just joining the [Slack](syncapi.slack.com) channel and making the contributions you want through [GitHub](https://github.com/asyncapi).
 People join freely and form a team that is managing to take this project to a high level.

 But all freedom is conditioned by the context and the system that surrounds it.
 It is at this point where AsyncAPI as a project shows its limitations and feels a bit constrained.
 Talking about an open, inclusive, and enthusiastic community is a start.
 Potentially and hypothetically the doors are open.
 As are the doors to libraries.
 That does not mean that everyone will enter them.
 This is the clash against the glass ceiling that makes up the field of technology, specifically in software development.
-This conflict emerges from the impossibility of having a multicultural community rich in gender or ethnic identities and equality due to the limitations of the field.
+This conflict emerges from the difficulties of having a multicultural community rich in gender or ethnic identities and equality due to the limitations of the field.
 There is no widespread access and literacy to technology in all geographical and social contexts.